THE SOCIETY

 Contribution to heraldry in Sweden

-Stefan Bede and Jesper Wasling was in 1993 members och the council of The Swedish Heraldry Society.
-Henric Oscarsson/Åsklund in 1998, Thomas Falk in 2004 and Lennart Wasling in 2008 joined them.
-Per Ladenvall was also a officer in the society.
-In 2020 Björn Fridén joined and in 2021 Eduardo Pazikas became a member of the council.
+Stefan Bede and Jesper Wasling served on the council of the Swedish Heraldry Society in 1993.
+Henric Oscarsson/Åsklund joined in 1998, Thomas Falk in 2004, and Lennart Wasling in 2008.
+Per Ladenvall also held an officer position in the society.
+Björn Fridén joined in 2020, and Eduardo Pazikas became a council member in 2021.

-Stefan Bede, Jesper Wasling and Per Ladenvall were 1992 assistants at the 19:th international genealogical and heraldic congress in Uppsala, Sweden.
+Stefan Bede, Jesper Wasling, and Per Ladenvall were assistants at the 19th International Genealogical and Heraldic Congress in Uppsala, Sweden, in 1992.

-Jesper Wasling have had five book about heraldry published, as confirmed by Wikipedia.
-He also run the largest heraldic blog in Scandinavia, perhabs in the world - www.waslingmedia.se.
+Jesper Wasling has had five books about heraldry published, as confirmed by Wikipedia.
+He also runs the largest heraldic blog in Scandinavia, perhaps in the world - www.waslingmedia.se.

 © 2016 Sju Härolder/Seven Heralds, Borås, Sweden